JulioSoteloParraguez/4D-Flow-Matlab-Toolbox/README.md

 To obtain more information about SAW method, please visit (http://cmib.website/resources/#PressMapTk).

-If you have some problems to create this structure file, or if you need more assistance, please contact me to the email: julio.sotelo@uv.cl or jasotelo@uc.cl.
+If you have some problems to create this structure file, or if you need more assistance, please contact me to the email: julio.sotelo@usm.cl

 # References APP and Hemodynamics Parameters